 4. Optional: Prepare and register for the GMAT or GRE.

-The GMAT and GRE are optional for academic year 2020-21.
+The GMAT and GRE are optional through Fall 2022.
 Applicants are still encouraged to submit a GMAT or GRE when possible.
 Choosing to include these scores can make applications more competitive and gives the admissions team more information about applicants.